sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 ### Automated explanation

 While traditional explanation methods focus on highlighting important features in the model's input space, users often care more about understanding the underlying meaning of these features.
-Automated explanation methods aim to bridge this gap by translating abstract mathematical representations within neural networks into human-understandable concepts, without heavily relying on manual analysis.
+Automated explanation methods aim to bridge this gap by **translating abstract mathematical representations within neural networks into human-understandable concepts**, without heavily relying on manual analysis.
 Currently, there are two main approaches to endow such concepts: text-image space alignment and data distribution-based methods.

 #### Text-Image Space Alignment

 Language serves as a naturally interpretable interface for humans and forms our concept vocabulary, while image representations are inherently less interpretable.
-Text-Image Space Alignment methods address this challenge by leveraging the semantic richness of visual-language spaces to interpret neural network representations.
-These approaches use certain algorithms to establish connections between visual features and natural language descriptions.
-By **mapping activations to a shared text-image space**, these methods can automatically identify relevant concepts that explain model behavior.
+The core principle behind Text-Image Space Alignment methods is to establish meaningful connections between neural network's visual features and natural language descriptions.
+By **mapping neural activations into a shared semantic space** where both textual and visual information coexist, these methods can automatically discover and explain the concepts that drive model behavior.

-Recent works have made significant progress in this direction.
-Rao et al. <d-cite key="DBLP:conf/eccv/RaoMBS24"></d-cite> adopted Sparse Autoencoders (SAEs), using the decoder weight matrix to find minimum cosine similarities between its columns and word embeddings.
-SpLiCE <d-cite key="bhalla2024interpreting"></d-cite> took a different approach by defining an overcomplete set of semantic concepts and seeking the sparsest solution that maps word embeddings to CLIP embedding space with high cosine similarity.
+Recent works have made progress in this direction.
+Rao et al. <d-cite key="DBLP:conf/eccv/RaoMBS24"></d-cite> developed a method using Sparse Autoencoders (SAEs) that learns interpretable representations from neural network activations.
+Their approach analyzes the decoder's weight matrix by computing cosine similarities between its columns and word embeddings, effectively translating network representations into human-understandable concepts.
+SpLiCE <d-cite key="bhalla2024interpreting"></d-cite> proposed a complementary strategy by first establishing a comprehensive semantic concept vocabulary.
+This method seeks the sparsest possible mapping between these concepts and the CLIP embedding space while maintaining high cosine similarity, ensuring that the identified concepts are both minimal and maximally informative.

 <details markdown="1">
 <summary><b>An Illustrative Graph</b></summary>